2bttns/2bttns/app/README.md

 ## Testing

+### Local machine setup for testing

-To run tests, first ensure your `.env` file has the `DATABASE_URL` environment variable set to the test-db credentials:
+To run tests locally, first ensure your `.env` file has the `DATABASE_URL` environment variable set to the test-db credentials:

 ```bash